ohscar/rmalloc/doc/paper/allocator-types.rst

 ================
 The most common allocator type is the buddy allocator [#]_, and many allocators are built on its principles, or at least incorporate them in some way: start with a single block and see if the requested chunk fits in half of the block.
 If it does, split the block into two and repeat, until no smaller block size would fit the request.
+The allocator described in this paper does away with merging blocks directly on free, by moving free blocks together and coalescing them.

 .. figure:: graphics/buddyalloc-2k-list.png
    :scale: 50%